John Wall: High school career

 Wall played his first two years of high school basketball at Garner Magnet High School in Garner, North Carolina.
-After his second season, his family moved to Raleigh, where he repeated his sophomore year at Needham B. Broughton High School.
+After his second season, his family moved to Raleigh, where he repeated his sophomore year.
 Despite having a very impressive tryout, Wall was cut from the school's varsity team for attitude-related issues.
 For this reason, he transferred to Word of God Christian Academy, also in Raleigh.
 It was there that Wall set about the reform of his attitude and related issues.
 Coach Levi Beckwith worked with Wall, first to stop demeaning his teammates for missed layups, and later to improve his facial expressions and general demeanor.

 On the heels of his second sophomore year of high school, in the summer of 2007, Wall was invited to the prestigious Reebok All-American Camp in Philadelphia; there, he distinguished himself by scoring 28 points against a team that featured future lottery pick Brandon Jennings.

 In 2008, Wall played in the Elite 24 Hoops Classic, at which he scored 10 points and won co-MVP honors alongside Dominic Cheek, Maalik Wayns, and Lance Stephenson.

 As a fifth-year senior in 2009, Wall averaged 19.7 points, nine assists, and over eight rebounds for Word of God Christian Academy and was ranked one of the best high school basketball players in the class of that year.
 He led the Holy Rams basketball team all the way to the North Carolina Class 1A state championship; they were ultimately defeated by United Faith Christian Academy 56–53.
 Wall scored 11 points in the contest.
 He was selected to participate in the 2009 Nike Hoop Summit in Portland, Oregon; he scored 13 points to go along with 11 assists and five steals at the high-profile event.
 He was also selected to play in the Jordan Brand Classic that year at Madison Square Garden, where he notched six assists.